gchq/Palisade-services/attribute-masking-service/README.md

 *token is in the message header's metadata

-The service reads a message in from the Kafka "rule" topic as an [AttributeMaskingRequest](src/main/java/uk/gov/gchq/palisade/service/attributemask/model/AttributeMaskingRequest.java).
+The service reads a message in from the Kafka `rule` topic as an [AttributeMaskingRequest](src/main/java/uk/gov/gchq/palisade/service/attributemask/model/AttributeMaskingRequest.java).
 This request is first persisted in a store as an`AuthorisedRequestEntity`.
 The `LeafResource` in the request holds metadata for the resources that are being requested.
-If any of this metadata is classed as restricted data for this request, the metadata is then redacted or removed producing a masked version of the `LeafResource`.
+If any of this metadata is classed as restricted data for the request, the metadata is then redacted or removed producing a masked version of the `LeafResource`.
 The resulting masked `LeafResource` is then used to create an [AttributeMaskingResponse](src/main/java/uk/gov/gchq/palisade/service/attributemask/model/AuditableAttributeMaskingResponse.java) ready to be forwarded.
-This will be forwarded onto the Kafka topic "masked-resource".
+This will be forwarded onto the Kafka `masked-resource` topic.
-Start and end markers are forwarded to the same Kafka topic.
+Start and end markers are forwarded to the same topic.
 Like the masked resource messages, the start and end markers will have the token (`x-request-token`) in the header, but will have an empty message body.
-Errors that occur during the process are bundled into an error message, `AuditErrorMessage` and sent to the Kafka topic "error" where they are retrieved by the Audit Service.
+Errors that occur during the process are bundled into an error message, `AuditErrorMessage` and sent to the Kafka `error` topic where they are retrieved by the Audit Service.

 ## REST Interface